What is the difference between the Monash Guarantee and SEAS?

 The Monash Guarantee applies to students who are financially disadvantaged, are Indigenous Australians or are from a Monash under-represented school.

 There is no guarantee for other categories of disadvantage.
 However, you should submit a SEAS application so that these circumstances can be taken into account for all Monash courses, as you may still be made an offer below the clearly-in ATAR.

 How do I know if I come from a Monash-listed under-represented school?

 Monash has identified schools from all over Australia that are under-represented in higher education.
+If you attend one of these schools and achieve the required ATAR, you’ll be eligible for the Monash Guarantee.
 Find out if your school is on the Monash under-represented schools list.

 How do I know if I am considered to be financially disadvantaged?

-- You or your parents/guardians receive an income-tested Centrelink benefit (e.g. Youth Allowance, Abstudy or Family Tax Benefit A).
+- You receive an income-tested Centrelink benefit (eg. Youth Allowance, Abstudy or Health Care Card)